 - Can be made up to a day ahead, refrigerated, and then baked right before serving—just leave out at room temperature for about 15-20 minutes before baking or add a few minutes on to the baking time.

-We paired this dish with a side salad and cheesy garlic bread and the kids all loved it!
+We paired this Creamy Baked Rigatoni with Bechamel Sauce and Garlic Sauteed Spinach with a side salad and cheesy garlic bread and the kids all loved it!
 It was a huge hit and it kept them so full that nobody asked for dessert.
 Possibly a first.
 Definitely not a last, since we’ll be having this delicious Rigatoni again real soon!
+In fact, they raved about it so much to their parents, I will be making Creamy Baked Rigatoni with Bechamel Sauce and Garlic Sauteed Spinach for them too really soon.

 Don’t forget to scroll down and visit the other amazing dishes in the SRC Group A Reveal today!